acastroaraujo/scriptR/README.md

 ## Example

-The `scriptR` package currently contains three functions:
+The `scriptR` package currently contains four functions:

 - `parse_script`: creates an R6 object with some datasets available via the `$` operator.